chaosiq/chaosiq-documentation/docs/running-a-verification/ci-cd/travis/run-with-chaosiq/index.md

 chaos --settings settings.yaml run experiment.json
 ```

-You can the login to [ChaosIQ Executions][ChaosIQExecutions] page to confirm your execution has been published.
+You can the login to ChaosIQ Executions page to confirm your execution has been published.

 ## Encrypt the Settings File